 Over the past decade or so, there have been a very small handful.
-Unfortunately many of them are no longer available.
-For example, the popular Schwab 2% cash back card was discontinued for new applicants in 2010 (and then in 2011 existing cardholders were switched over).
-HSBC used to have the “weekend card” that gave 2% but only on Saturday and Sunday… that too was discontinued.
-Fortunately there are still a few 2% cards that are going strong for 2013…
+Unfortunately some of them are no longer available.
+For example, the popular Schwab 2 percent cash back card was discontinued for new applicants in 2010 (and then in 2011 existing cardholders were switched over).
+HSBC used to have the “weekend card” that gave 2 percent but only on Saturday and Sunday… that too was discontinued.
+Fortunately there are still a few 2 percent cards that are going strong if you know where to look.

-#1 Top Choice: Capital One Venture – Let me be clear that this isn’t a true “cash back” card because if you redeem for cash, the value will be lower (so you will not be getting 2% on your spending).
-However if you spend your rewards on travel, it’s like earning 2% on all your spending.
+Capital One® Venture® Rewards Credit Card – As with the Arrival, this isn’t a true “cash-back” card because if you redeem for cash, the value will be lower (so you will not be getting 2 percent on your spending).
+However, if you spend your rewards on travel, it’s like earning 2 percent on all your spending.

-You see the card gives 2 miles per dollar spent.
-Those miles can be redeemed to offset travel purchases you make with the credit card, at a rate of 1 mile = $0.01 credit towards the travel purchases.
+The card gives 2 miles per dollar spent.
+Those miles can be redeemed to offset travel purchases you make with the credit card, at a rate of 1 mile for a 1-cent credit toward the travel purchases.

-Right now this is the best 2% card on the market since there are no foreign transaction fees and no limits to the amount of rewards you can earn.
+This card has no foreign transaction fees.
 To learn more and to see the current promotional offer check out my Capital One Venture Rewards credit card review.

 Fidelity Visa Signature – Unfortunately you can’t apply for this unless you have a Fidelity account.
 It’s a 2 percent cash-back credit card and the rewards are deposited into your Fidelity account (cash management account, brokerage account, IRA, etc.).
 While the 2 percent Schwab card is no longer in existence, this one from Fidelity is now the best no-annual-fee brokerage-affiliated card on the market, as you get 2 percent on all eligible purchases for no annual fee.